Request for Applications (RFA)

 - Meeting costs (e.g., Zoom, venue)

-- Incentives (e.g., food, gift cards – commensurate to the activity)
+- Incentives (e.g., gift cards – commensurate with the activity)

 INELIGIBLE USE OF FUNDS

-Funds may not be used for the following:
+Funds may not be used for any of the following:

 - Supplanting or duplicating existing programs